1.1 In this Agreement, including Section 1: Schedule and this Section 2: Terms and Conditions, unless the context requires otherwise:

 6.2 On termination or expiry of this Agreement each party shall (at the other party’s option) return or destroy the other party's Confidential Information.
 However a party may retain one copy to comply with any legal, accounting, taxation or ethical requirements.
 This clause shall not require a party to delete information from its electronic data back-up or disaster recovery system kept in the ordinary course of business.

-6.3 The University will if given permission by the Customer have the right to present at seminars, symposia, national or regional professional meetings, and to publish in journals, theses or dissertations, or otherwise of their own choosing, the Deliverables or Other Results.
+6.3 The University will if given written permission by the Customer have the right to present at seminars, symposia, national or regional professional meetings, and to publish in journals, theses or dissertations, or otherwise of their own choosing, the Deliverables or Other Results.

 6.4 The University agrees that the Customer may use the publicity statement wording specified in Part B: Project Details for label claims or product promotion.